VisActor/VGrammar/docs/site/tutorials_en/marks/component.md

 Tooltips are temporarily displayed information prompts.
 When the user's cursor hovers over a data item in the chart, the tooltip appears near the cursor, displaying information to help users better understand the data.

-The componentType of the tooltip component is `'tooltip'`.
-The View also provides a `View.tooltip()` interface for conveniently creating a tooltip.
+The componentType of the tooltip component is `'tooltip' | 'dimensionTooltip'`, and the View also provides `View.tooltip()` and `View.dimensionTooltip()` interfaces to easily create a tooltip.
+These two tooltips are respectively aimed at the cases where tooltip is displayed on primitives and tooltip is displayed on data dimensions.
+Different tooltips can be mixed to adapt to flexible business scenarios.

 Tooltip example: